 Hormones in birth control pills prevent pregnancy by:

 - Stopping or reducing ovulation (the release of an egg from an ovary).

 - Thickening cervical mucus to keep sperm from entering the uterus.

-- Thinning the uterus lining so an egg is less likely to attach and get fertilized by sperm.
+- Thinning the lining of the uterus so that a fertilized egg is less likely to attach.

 What are the types of birth control pills?

 There are two different types of birth control pills.
 Both types contain hormones that prevent pregnancy.